adhamahmed/Glossary/README.md

 ### P1 Provide a definition of what an algorithm is and outline the process in building an application

 An algorithm is a step by step process to accomplish a task.
+It is a well-defined procedure or formula which allows a computer to solve a problem, based on conducting a sequence of specified actions.
 Within programming, it has a start, a middle, and an end.
 It is often written as pseudocode, such as a flowchart.
-It will always lead to be the most effective solution that the programmer can come up with.

 When building an application, the process usually follows a lifecycle model, such as the Waterfall Model which follows the steps:
-- Identifying the basic requirements of the application using market research
+- Identifying the basic requirements of the application
-- Create designs and prototypes from the concept
+- Create designs from the requirements
+- Designs are handed to programmers who create the prototypes
-- Small parts are implemented and tested
+- Prototypes are then tested by a focus group
-- The application is continually tweaked until possible release
+- The application is continually maintained until possible release

 ### M1 Determine the steps taken from writing code to execution